tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 	- A finely engraved platinum ring set with a tiny but perfect sapphire
 	- A silver tiara set with moonstones
 - A silver ring, set with an obsidian gem.
 Could sell for 300-1800gp.
 Part of [[Agata's Treasure]].
-- A set of three golden rings, found in [[Apollyon's Tower]].
-Of Drankorian make

 ### Objects of Art
+- A silver ewer of Drankorian make found as part of [[Apollyon's Tower Treasure]]
+- A golden serving platter of Drankorian make found as part of [[Apollyon's Tower Treasure]]
 - Dragon statuette glittering with small diamonds, from [[Ursk Treasure|Shadowkeep]]
 - A golden necklace with a holy symbol of Jeevali, dating to before the [[Great War]], with two blue lapus lazuli gemstones representing Jeevali's tears, found in [[Nashtkar Treasures#Found in Kharsan|the palace in Kharsan]]
 - A pair of nice wooden spoons, found in [[Nashtkar Treasures#Found in Kharsan|the palace in Kharsan]]